Meet Madi

 My Call to Doula Work

 Luckily, my Auntie came through during postpartum and helped me with light housekeeping, healthy meals and emotional encouragement.
+She kept telling me how amazing I was doing, reminding me I'm my baby's favorite voice and complimenting me on my gentleness and how I nurtured her.

 I believe doulas work to nurture & hold mothers to bless future generations.
 I'm leaving nursing to follow my passion for holistic birth because I love helping mamas trust in their bodies and become in-tune with their maternal instincts.